tlamedia/gtm-kit/readme.txt

 * Added support for the Bricks theme builder.

 #### Bugfixes:
-* In some cases other plugins or a theme could block GTM Kit from firing JS event like the one the fires the add_to_cart GTM event.
+* In some cases other plugins or a theme could block GTM Kit from firing JS event like the one that fires the add_to_cart GTM event.

-#### Other:

 = 2.0.1 =